Overview

 Tips

-flags to use the default account defined in the config.
+For send and consume-notes, you can omit the --sender and --account flags to use the default account defined in the config.
 If you omit the flag but have no default account defined in the config, you'll get an error instead.

 For every command which needs an account ID (either wallet or faucet), you can also provide a partial ID instead of the full ID for each account.
 So instead of